Foxy/foxy-cloudflare-membership-site/README.md

 | `JWT_SHARED_SECRET` | This is the Shared Secret.
 If you have already configured your Customer Portal, use the same Shared Secret Key.
 [How to configure my Customer Portal](#how-to-configure-my-customer-portal).                                                                                                                                                   |

 If your are using `wrangler` you can configure `JWT_SHARED_SECRET` using `wrangler secret` and use `wrangler config` or `wrangler login` to configure the Cloudflare authentication variables.

+## Set up Cloudflare for your domain and DNS

+This step is far beyond the scope of this readme, but Cloudflare's docs are good.
+Note that you must be using Cloudflare's DNS set to "proxy" (the orange cloud next to the record) for this whole thing to work.
+Some systems (like [Webflow](https://webflow.com/)) might instruct you not to do this, but it is _usually_ fine.

+For safety, we do recommend making sure Cloudflare's Rocket Loader is _disabled_.
+This piece has been known to cause problems, especially with ecommerce sites.

 ## Configuring your worker